nloncke/kepler-flare-project/README.md

 - LW: think/code up some simple features to calculate on flagged flares
 - LW: send NL some reading material on machine learning as applied to astronomy

-3 Mar 2014: NL: first set of vetted flares due
+3 Mar 2014: NL: first set of vetted flares due (while vetting, pay close attn to flagging pitfalls)
       	    LW: first set of features for flagged flares due

-            - while vetting, pay close attn to flagging pitfalls

-12 Mar 2014: NL + LW: first attempt at using classifier for autovetting
+12 Mar 2014: NL + LW: first attempt at writing classifier for autovetting

 12 - 31 Mar 2014: Look at results of above, refine